-“I started my artistic career first as a painter where I worked with rich, strong and powerful colors.
+“I started my artistic career first as a painter where I worked with rich, strong, and powerful colors.
 When I decided to move into sculpture, I wanted to work with a familiar medium but one that was not used often.
-I remembered how I loved building LEGO sets and decided to try that,” said Cimon who is now based in New York.
-His Hong Kong exhibit will officially kick off with an event on Tuesday, 12 November and is scheduled to run from November 16 to December 26.
-But before any of that happens, we’re giving our readers an exclusive peak into our top five favorites from the upcoming exhibition.
+I remembered how I loved building LEGO sets and decided to try that,” said Cimon, who is now based in New York.
+His Hong Kong exhibit will officially kick off with an event on Tuesday, 12 November, and is scheduled to run from November 16 to December 26.
+But before any of that happens, we’re giving our readers an exclusive peek into our top five favorites from the upcoming exhibition.

 5) White House

 There is a story and 800 crystals behind this piece.
 Speaking of the former, a client asked Cimon- how would Donald Trump redecorate the White House if he had run for the presidency, and won?
 As an answer, the artist created his White House sculpture.

 Inspired in part by the style of the over-the-top casinos and residential buildings with their shimmer, Cimon’s vision of the White House is completely covered with beautiful crystals.
 A truly symbolic item recalling the Trump lifestyle, it also reflects the power and majesty of the Presidency.
 It references the hundreds of millions of dollars spent by billionaires, corporations, and in elections.

 4) Love Comes Around

 And this sculpture goes around.
 A lot.
 One of Cimon’s most popular pieces, it captures the magic of the holiday season with an animated carousel that comes to life as children and horses glide up and down to music.